 A British study found that high-protein foods trigger the release of a hormone that stifles hunger.
 If it’s going to be a while before you eat again, go for the meat—it will tide you over longer than a salad will.
 So on your next trip to the supermarket, stock up.

-YOUR WILD SIDE
+GET IN TOUCH WITH YOUR WILD SIDE

 Researchers at the University of Wisconsin suggest that people who want to cut down on calories, saturated fat, and cholesterol—while still indulging their inner carnivores—might want to play games.
 No, wait, that’s not it.
 They say people might want to prey on game.
 Ah, yes.
 Meats like ostrich, bison, venison, and elk typically contain as much protein and iron as beef or pork, but have less fat and fewer calories.